What Is Chronic Illness?

 Maybe there is an easy fix.

-Maybe there’s one pill or natural substance (or drug) that fixes everything in the body and mind.
+Maybe there’s one pill, or natural compound, or drug — or even a single diet — that fixes everything in the body and mind.

-Or, perhaps, recovery of our health requires a larger shift in the way we live.
-A way that nourishes each aspect of our biology and mind.
+On the other hand, what evidence is showing is that recovery of our health usually requires a larger shift in the way we live.
+A way that nourishes each aspect of our biology and mind, while limiting legitimate threats.

-Perhaps we need to build ourselves up, reduce toxic load and exposure, boost our immunity, and find our peace.
+Perhaps we need to build ourselves up, restore the metabolism and gut health, reduce toxic load and exposure, boost our immunity, and find our peace.

 Maybe it all — everything — matters.

-We might need the help of doctors and specialists.
-We might not.
-In either situation, finding what we can do ourselves is critical to maximize our recovery.
+You might need the help of doctors and specialists.
+You might not.
+In either situation, finding what you can do yourself is the key to maximizing recovery.

 Supporting members enjoy: